UV-LED Parts

 SuperlightingLED

-The first entry here is a new one, and quite a surprise!
-Recently, a friend brought by some 365nm LED strips that he had located online.
+Recently, a friend brought by some of these 365nm LED strips that he had located online.
 We decided to test them against the pricier options already installed in my exposure boxes.
 I have a UV light meter, and we tested the output of these diodes against the Inkjet Mall strips.
 The bottom line is that they seem to be a very similar product.
 They have the same LED type and LED density per meter.
-When I built a full box using these LEDs, they measured slightly less light output - about 75% of the output for the same strip spacing as the Inkjet Mall strips.
+If you specify the 0.5W/diode strip, the light output is almost identical.

 But the big shock is the price - they are ¼ the price that Inkjet Mall sells theirs for!
-Your 2X speed (11mm spacing between strips) total LED cost would be ~ $175 including shipping, versus over $650 for the inkjet Mall strips.
+Your 2X speed (11mm spacing between strips) total LED cost would be ~ $114 including shipping, versus over $638 for the inkjet Mall strips.
+A 4X speed box would require $228 worth of strips versus $1276!

 This represents a huge savings in the cost of building an exposure box!

-Here is the website - be sure and specify 365nm lights - which have a $20 upcharge over the default listing.
+Here is the website - be sure and specify 365nm lights and 0.5W/diode - these options are a $18 upcharge over the default listing.
 There is a pull down selection box on their web page.

 Inkjet Mall